Investing

 Investing vs Trading: Know the Difference

-- Trading is buying and selling over shorter periods — days, weeks, or months — trying to profit from price movements.
-Think forex, CFDs, day trading stocks.
+Trading is buying and selling over short periods — days, weeks, maybe months — trying to catch price swings.
+Forex, CFDs, day trading stocks.
+Sounds lekker, right?

-Investing is how most people build wealth.
+Here's the thing though.
+Investing is how most people actually build wealth.
 Trading is how most beginners lose money.
-This isn't to say trading can't be profitable — it can — but the statistics are brutal: roughly 70–80% of retail traders lose money.
-If you're starting out, investing is the safer, more reliable path.
+I'm not saying trading can't be profitable — it can — but the numbers are brutal: roughly 70–80% of retail traders lose money.
+If you're just getting started, investing is the safer, more reliable path.
+Full stop.

 Getting Started with Investing